MatrixEditor/win32-native-wlan-api/README.md

 The program `capture.test.exe` can be used to display all captured frames with the following output (example).

-Though, colours are not supported by all terminals on `Windows` you can tell the program to use the default color-scheme with `--no-colour`.
+Though, colors are not supported by all terminals on `Windows` you can tell the program to use the default color-scheme with `--no-color`.

 **Note:** Information Elements with a fully uppercase name got no implementation for printing (default setting is used).